TCGTalk Logo

 What these numbers mean in practice:

-• The market pack is similarly bad: at 0.45× return, you are losing about 55 cents of every dollar spent on average.
-The P5 and P95 are within $12 of each other — almost no variance, just steady losses.
+• The market pack is similarly bad: at 0.46× return, you are losing more than half of every dollar spent on average.
+The P5 and P95 are within a few dollars of each other — almost no variance, just steady losses.

 The Break-Even Price